List of National Parks and Sanctuaries in West Bengal

 Located about 20 km from the Gorumara National Park, the Chapramari Wildlife Sanctuary is one of nature’s magnificent creations.
 With the view of the Kanchenjunga from the forest while on safari, the picturesque backdrop of the ascending cliffs is simply mesmerising.

-This West Bengal National Parkhosts several species, including leopards, gaur, elephants and other animals.
+This West Bengal National Park hosts several species, including leopards, gaur, elephants and other animals.
 You may find them dwelling in their natural habitat.
-The rainy season is avoided in the Chapramari Wildlife Sanctuary.
+However, the rainy season is avoided in the Chapramari Wildlife Sanctuary, but if you want to know how the forest behaves during this time, you can check this exact guide to planning a trip in monsoon.

 9. Mahananda Weir National Park And Wildlife Reserve